gigasquid/babar/README.md

   internal commitments.
 - The Babar program can be convinced of beliefs that can affect when and how long a request is executed.
-- The Babar program has one goal - to fufill its commitments.
-It checks every 5ms to see if it has any commitments to fufill and will execute them based on its beliefs.
+- The Babar program has one goal - to fulfill its commitments.
+It checks every 5ms to see if it has any commitments to fulfill and will execute them based on its beliefs.
 (An Elephant is true 100 percent.)
 - The Babar program can be queried about its commitments.
 For example, was the request completed, what was the value, etc..
 - The Babar program can speak aloud its beliefs.
-Specifically, it will vocalize any belief that is held (evaluate to true), while it is fufilling commitments.
+Specifically, it will vocalize any belief that is held (evaluate to true), while it is fulfilling commitments.
-- The Babar program remembers all the commmitments that it ever had and they can all be queried - even cancelled ones.
+- The Babar program remembers all the commitments that it ever had and they can all be queried - even cancelled ones.
 (An Elephant never forgets.)
 - The Babar program can ask a question - (very experimental still).